dfds/postmortems/PM2024-002 - PODs not able to start while being moved to new nodes during AMI update.md

 ## Contributing Factors

 - Prod deployments are configured with only 1 ReplicaSet, which is not ideal
-- It appeared that Amazon ECR rate limit kicked in even if this shouldn't had happened, however we'll looking into it whether it's not a Kubernetes limit.
+- It appeared that Amazon ECR rate limit kicked in even if this shouldn't had happened, however we'll be looking into it whether it's not a Kubernetes limit.

 ## Action Items
 - We tweaked/adjusted the internal Registry pull limit/Quota (QPS) on Kubernetes level